 The premium payable for life insurance is a critical factor governing purchase decisions.
 It needs to fit into your budget so that you can continue the payment and keep your policy in force.
 Term insurance premiums are typically more economical than other life insurance products.
-However, the mode of premium payment contributes to the affordability to a significant extent.
+However, the mode of premium payment contributes to affordability to a significant extent.
 Hence, you need to understand the available alternatives to select the payment option best suited to your resources.

 Types of Premium Payment Options in Term Insurance